top of page

 Accessibility means that the information a user needs should be perceivable and understandable to them.

-The lack of awareness about people with different ranges of abilities and limitations with regards to sight, hearing, physical ability, and literacy levels, is the main reason behind things being inaccessible and discriminatory.
-Increasing awareness is one of the most important tools in providing accessibility to all.
+The lack of awareness about people with different ranges of abilities and limitations regarding sight, hearing, physical ability, and literacy levels is the primary reason things become inaccessible and discriminatory.
+Increasing awareness is one of the most crucial tools in ensuring accessibility for all

 Artboard 60.png